C0D1UM/technical-standard/angular/permissions/README.md

 }
 ```

-In the permission service there are two important methods about permission is `findPermission` and `hasPermission`.
+In the permission service, there are two important methods `findPermission` and `hasPermission`.

 ```typescript
 // permission.service.ts